Today I am going to tell you 10 common mistakes you are doing while writing your CV. You must avoid these if you really want a job.

 We go to any computer service providing shop and ask them to write a CV for us.
 How do you think this pre-ready CV can help you find a job.

+I’d tell you this is the first mistake you are making.
 Let’s see what to avoid in writing a curriculum vitae.

 Common Mistakes While Writing CV

 Always write your Resume yourself.
 Don’t make it by changing or putting your name and details in anyone’s Resume.

 Sometimes it so happens that some information about the previous person could remain in your CV.
 This is the first common wrong.

 Don’t forget to keep font size, margin, and style the same.
 Choose a suitable font style for your CV.
 You shouldn’t use any unusual font.
 Make sure your spelling and grammar are 100% correct.

 Use the most popular and best fonts for CV writing.
 Never use crappy or cursive fonts that are not easier to read.
 Using a good font can boost your chances of being called for an interview.

 Many of us, prepare our Resume copying from others.
 We use many sentences without understanding.
 Be careful about that.

 Writing your own modern resume template allows you to highlight your unique skills and experiences, and showcase your individual voice and personality.
 By doing so, you can increase your chances of standing out to potential employers and landing your desired job.